farmers-tan/AI-NAS/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+# How to make NAS into Deep Learning NVR

 ## Brief Summary
 *Last updated: 4/7/2018 with TensorFlow v1.7*